 The nightshade family, like tomatoes, potatoes, bell peppers, and hot peppers get along just fine with eggplants.
 This companionship exists because the plants all share similar likes in the growing environment, not negatively impacting growth.

-Hot peppers make an excellent companion for eggplants because they emit a chemical from the plant roots that help prevent Fusarium, root rot, and a whole host of other plant diseases.
+Hot peppers make an excellent companion for eggplants because they emit a chemical from the plant roots that helps prevent Fusarium, root rot, and a whole host of other plant diseases.

 Eggplant can be prone to pests.
 Pests will not only eat and destroy your crops, but they spread disease through the garden.
 Managing pests is one of the best strategies for having a healthy garden.

-Strongly scented herbs such as thyme, rosemary, lavender, oregano, sage, basil, tarragon, and all varieties of mint help repel insect invaders.
-Thyme specifically is a great protector against aphids and garden moths.
+Strongly scented herbs such as thyme, rosemary, lavender, oregano, sage, basil, tarragon, and all types of mint help repel insect invaders.
+Thyme, specifically, is a great protector against aphids and garden moths.

 When herbs flower, they attract pollinators like bees and butterflies into the garden, which in turn help with yields.
 The flowers also attract beneficial insects like ladybugs, parasitic wasps, lacewings, and garden beetles.

 Second, the flowers of Nasturtiums attract many beneficial insects like bees, hoverflies, butterflies, and parasitic wasps.
-These beneficial insects do all kinds of work in the garden from pollinating to standing guard to keep your veggies free of pests.
+These beneficial insects work in the garden, from pollinating to standing guard to keep your veggies free of pests.

-Nasturtium plants and vines make lovely ground cover providing shade to the soil and helping to prevent moisture loss.
+Nasturtium plants and vines make a lovely ground cover, providing shade to the soil and helping to prevent moisture loss.

-Marigold’s vibrant flowers and heavy food sources are very attractive to bees and other beneficial insects.
+Marigold’s vibrant flowers and heavy food sources attract bees and other beneficial insects.
 Pollinators, for instance, will help increase yields in your vegetable gardens.

-The flowers also attract helpful insects like parasitic wasps and ladybugs which will dispatch harmful bugs like aphids and beetles, making them a very good companion for eggplants.
+The flowers also attract helpful insects like parasitic wasps and ladybugs, which will dispatch harmful bugs like aphids and beetles, making them good eggplants companions.

 Marigolds’ strong scents act as pest control for common garden pests such as the notorious squash bug!
 In addition, Marigolds attract slugs and spider mites, turning themselves into trap crops to keep these pests away from your precious crops.